Giuseppe & Gaetano Friscia's Ancestors

 Antonino Scaduto’s ancestry is unknown, but he lived and raised a family in the mother church parish of Sciacca, Agrigento, Sicilia, Italy.
 It is not known for certain who he married but six mother church baptism records have been found for the children of master Antonino Scaduto.
 A mother’s name is not listed on the first five, but the sixth child has a mother named Francesca.
 Documentation has not been found to confirm that she is the mother to the other five children, but the children’s birth dates seems to indicate she was.
 The six children are as follows — ancestor Antonina; Joanella Marucsa was baptized on November 13, 1567, who is believed to be the Maria who married Giacomo Sala, but it has not been documented; Caturnella on March 2, 1564; Angilella on June 20, 1569; Vittoria Bartola on July 8, 1574; and Beneditto, who was baptized as Beneditto Pho (Philippo) on March 20, 1577.

 It is documented that Antonino was already deceased when his daughter ancestor Antonia was married on September 16, 1581.
 In Pellegrino Mortillaro’s book, Andrea Randazzo un notaio storico Volume Secondo there is a Testamento (will) filed with Sciacca notary Martino Russo dated June 12, 1577.
-(Mouse over and click on his will filed entry image left to enlarge it in a new window or tab.)
+(Mouse over and click on his will entry left to enlarge it in a new window or tab.)
 This is only 3 months after his last child and first son was born, so it may have been to protect this son’s inheritance if his wife remarried or he was actually ill.
 An inventory entry within the next few years, could not be found for him, so it is unknown when he died.
 But it is known that he died sometime in the four year span between this 1577 will date and his daughter’s 1581 marriage date.
 Until more information can be found, this is all that is known about Antonino or Francesca.

 ~< Back to Chart >~